muhammadayman97/Intelligent_Task_Managment_Bot/README.md

 # Intelligent_Task_Managment_Bot

-This Project is a chatbot that acts as an assistant for nurses, helping them obtain information from prescriptions.
+This Project is a chatbot that acts as an assistant for nurses, helping them obtain information and extract medical entities from prescriptions.

 ## Tools
 I used Ollama to run LLMs on my local machine without needing high computing power; here, I used Qwen model as my base model.